StackStorm/st2docs/docs/source/upgrade_notes.rst

 |st2| v2.5
 ----------

-* ``POST /v1/actionalias/match`` API endpoint now correctly return a dictionary.
+* ``POST /v1/actionalias/match`` API endpoint now correctly returnis a dictionary.
 Previously the code incorrectly returned an array with a single item (dictionary) on success.
 There is no need for this API endpoint to return an array since on success there will always only be a single item.